brewinn/raytracerchallenge/README.md

 ## Description

-This project seeks to implement a ray tracer based on _The Ray Tracer Challenge_ by Jamis Buck in C.  At the moment the project is just a skeleton, but as the chapters are worked through over the next couple of weeks, we should end up with a functional ray tracer.
+This project seeks to implement a ray tracer based on _The Ray Tracer Challenge_ by Jamis Buck in C. Everything up to chapter 5 has been implemented so far.
+While there is not a ray-tracer just yet, the underlying elements are falling into place.
+Additionally, three programs have been made which produce images that can be seen in the _img_ folder.

 ## Usage